AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-dbt-fusion-analytics-engineering.md

 Alongside Fusion's execution changes, the dbt Semantic Layer has matured into a production-ready component for teams that want a governed metric layer above their warehouse models.

-MetricFlow—the SQL generation engine behind the dbt Semantic Layer—defines metrics as composable objects with defined dimensions, filters, and measures.
+MetricFlow, the SQL generation engine behind the dbt Semantic Layer, defines metrics as composable objects with defined dimensions, filters, and measures.
 A metric defined once in MetricFlow can be queried consistently across any downstream tool (Tableau, Looker, Mode, custom applications) without each tool reimplementing the aggregation logic.

 ```yaml
 # models/metrics/fct_revenue.yml